collonybot/docs/manage-admins-and-moderators.md

 ![Managing admins and moderators in collony AI](/public/Screenshot_2025-08-28_at_14.17.38.png)

-> 💡 **Tip:** Admins can be added or removed anytime, but all have equal rights – even the one who added collony can be removed.
-To avoid issues, keep the admin list small and limited to trusted team members.
+<Tip>💡 **Tip:** Admins can be added or removed anytime, but all have equal rights – even the one who added collony can be removed.
+To avoid issues, keep the admin list small and limited to trusted team members.</Tip>